-Hello, my name is Laurie Easter.
-I’m a writer and editor from Southern Oregon, where I live on twenty-eight forested acres in a funky, little cabin “off the grid” and on the edge of wilderness, with my husband, two grown daughters (when they are not away doing their own thing), my grandbaby Tristan, Roxy the dog, Lina and Eoghain the cats, two fish, seven chickens, and a leopard gecko.
+Laurie Easter is a writer and editor from Southern Oregon, where she lives on twenty-eight forested acres in a funky, little cabin “off the grid” and on the edge of wilderness with some chickens, too many cats, and a Labradoodle/Bordoodle named Bailey.

 She is the author of ALL THE LEAVINGS, forthcoming from Oregon State University Press in Fall 2021.
 ALL THE LEAVINGS, was a finalist for the 2018 Autumn House Press Nonfiction Prize.

 At times heartbreaking, at times harrowing, ALL THE LEAVINGS navigates the rugged terrain not just of the rural Oregon land where Laurie Easter has forged an off-the-grid life, but of the ragtag terrain of the human heart.
 At once quiet and searching, ALL THE LEAVINGS is a personal narrative that lays bare the human experience between mother and child, between living and dying, between the human world and nature.
 In essence, these essays are about love—for the child who faces a health crisis, for the friend dying of AIDS, for the one entangled by addiction who disappears—while also examining the tenacity of the human condition.
 From one woman’s perspective as a mother, wife, and friend, ALL THE LEAVINGS will take readers inside a rural Oregon rich with natural beauty and tales of at-once relatable people while capturing an interior life and the cinematic beauty of the West in prose that is, ultimately, a redemption song.